Useful Notes: Staying Out Of Legal Trouble

 - If you use recreational substances that are defined as illegal, do not use them in public or have them in your car or outside of your home.
 If you use medications or recreational substances that are legal, make sure you have the proper prescriptions if prescriptions are required, and are carrying them, using them, or disposing of them in the proper manner.
 This is important because in some places, it can be argued that up to 90% of arrests on an every day basis are for drugs.
 As depressing as this might seem to people who don't think Drugs Are Bad, it's unfortunately reality, especially in places that still have strict marijuana laws.
 Even legal substance use can lead to a police encounter - anything from an open bottle of alcohol in your car to having a Valium in your pocket for that speech you need to make but not having the prescription for it (if you are stupid enough to carry it in a zero-tolerance zone, anyway).

 - If you use substances that are defined as illegal where you are, make sure to keep them securely hidden in a place inside your home, only use them in a private location (such as your or someone else's home) and do not buy them on the street or especially from a "buy house" selling them like a drive through restaurant; if purchasing from someone in a vehicle, don't do it in conspicuous locations (darkened corners of large parking lots late at night in particular) or in spots that are notorious for drug deals.
 Additionally, if you're going to purchase from someone, make sure that they're trustworthy.
-If you know that they can't keep their mouths shut, have a whole lot to lose if they're hit with charges, are scummy and looking for a way to get a leg up on the competition (which usually means becoming an informant), or have behavioral traits that scream "undercover" or "informant", avoid them like the plague.
+If you know that they can't keep their mouths shut, have a whole lot to lose if they're hit with charges (kids being the most common example of this; if drug sales are their sole source of income and they have children to feed, definitely think twice about buying from them unless you're absolutely sure that they're not a target of police scrutiny and/or won't rat you out if arrested), are scummy and looking for a way to get a leg up on the competition (which usually means becoming an informant), or have behavioral traits that scream "undercover" or "informant", avoid them like the plague.
 A search warrant is required for private homes unless officers are let inside, and if you are not dealing or buying from a sting operation, they likely won't know or care.
 Doing this reduces your risk of arrest to that of most rich people doing illegal substances, and gives you time to either get bored with it and find something else, get treatment and help for your addiction and its medical issues if that is why you use, or party without clogging up the legal system with yourself.